mikeizbicki/ucr-cs100/textbook/tools/cppcheck/README.md

 $
 ```
 ####Why?
-Because you wrote a function when it wasn't even needed.
+Because you are writing a function when it is not even needed.
 Sheesh what a waste of time.
-Ok, fine heres what this code is and does.
-We added the main function and we still get the same as errors for not using variables i, but now we also get errors for an unused function `greaterThanZero`.
+Ok, fine here's what this code is and does.
+We are adding the main function and we still get the same as errors for not using variables i, but now we also get errors for an unused function `greaterThanZero`.
 _l2Code_
-To fix the problems listed above in the cppcheck report would be to remove the unused function and to remove the variables that were not used.
+To fix the problems we have above in the cppcheck report would be to remove the unused function and to remove the variables that were not used.
 What we will be left with will be the `main()` function and the `foo(int x, int y)` function.
 By removing the `greaterThanZero(int x)` function, we fix the errors stating how `Variable 'i' is assigned a value that is never used` and `The function 'greaterThanZero' is never used`.